What is Google Analytics for HVAC Websites?

 - It allows you to see how many conversions you are making per visit

-Basically, if you are concerned with digital marketing, then Google Analytics is a tool you can’t afford not to be using.
+If you are concerned with digital marketing, then Google Analytics is a tool you can’t afford to use.
 Setting up a Google Analytics account is easy, and you can do so here.
 So we’ll skip the intro to installing it on your website and get right into the important stuff.

 Getting A Tracking Code